Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

     Health.Value += 30;
 }

-// Call this is in Awake or Start to subscribe to changes of the NetworkVariable. void ListenChanges()
+void Awake()
 {
+  // Call this is in Awake or Start to subscribe to changes of the NetworkVariable.
     Health.OnValueChanged += OnChangeHealth;
 }

 void OnChangeHealth(int oldHealth, int newHealth){
+    //There is no need anymore to manually assign the value of the variable here with MLAPI.
+This is done automatically by MLAPI for you.
     Debug.Log($"My new health is {newHealth}.
 Before my health was {oldHealth}");
 }
 ```
 </TabItem>

 </Tabs>

 See [NetworkVariable](../mlapi-basics/networkvariable.md) for more information.